 Tips for Staying Safe

-Mexicans are warm, friendly people who often dress nicer for bus trips than Americans for grocery shopping.
-I’ve never worried about my physical safety traveling on ADO buses (and I almost always travel as a solo female).
+Mexicans are warm, friendly people.
+I’ve never worried about my physical safety when traveling on ADO buses, and I almost always travel as a solo female.

 But being mindful of your personal belongings is important, given that the occasional ill-intentioned person takes the bus.